 Then there was a sudden power switch in Scotland.
 Viking raiders wiped out much of the Pictish and Gaelic Royalty and Kenneth MacAlpine stepped into the breach.
 By this time both Pict and Gael were firmly Christian and overseen by the Celtic Church.
 There is evidence that a Culdee Settlement existed at Scone and was later replaced by an abbey.

 With the permanent takeover of Pictland by the Gaelic Kings of Dal Riata, Kenneth MacAlpine was said to have brought the Stone of Destiny with him.
-However, written history of the time is scant and frequently inaccurate.
+However, the written history of the time is scant and frequently inaccurate.
 Perhaps the Stone of Destiny was Pictish in origin, especially if the Stone, now housed in Edinburgh, is the original.
 Kenneth’s claim to the throne may have been tenuous and once more political spin came into play.
 If the Stone of Destiny was Gaelic rather than Pictish, who in the coming ages could question the right of the House of Alpin to the throne of a united Scotland?
 Interestingly, Ireland also has a Stone of Destiny used anciently to crown its Kings and in their lore, it was said to have come from Scotland.

 Genealogies Recited as Part of the Coronation